 Just in case you missed it in the run-up, we wanted to give you a (brief!) reminder of what GDPR actually is.
 It’s short for the General Data Protection Regulation and is an EU regulation that defines how businesses collect and use personal data.
 The aim is to strengthen the rights of the individual and data subjects within the EU, and it’s structured around seven main principles:

-7. Mandatory demonstration of compliance with the above principles by businesses and organisation handling the data, mainly through providing tracked and maintained records and documentation.
+7. Mandatory demonstration of compliance with the above principles by businesses and organisations handling the data, mainly through providing tracked and maintained records and documentation

 So that’s GDPR in a nutshell, but what’s it got to do with video marketing?
 Well for one thing, someone’s face and voice fall under the definition of ‘personal data’ for GDPR, (since they can be used to identify the individual) – so GDPR applies across the board.

 If there’s one thing GDPR is big on, it’s consent.
 And it’s no different in video than it is in any other form of marketing.
 For video, it means you need to make sure you have complete consent from everyone who will appear on camera in your video, or who will do a voiceover.
 This needs to be a written document that you can keep for your records in the future and is usually covered by a release form.
 One exception to this is when you’re filming at events, where you will shoot crowds and groups of people.
 Here, you don’t need individual consent forms – but you do need a statement at the event sign in table or on the entrance doors that explains that the event is being filmed, and if they do not wish to be part of the film, they need to notify the event organiser.